-The intervention will be introduced into the health facilities gradually using a stepped wedge study design.
-Every four months, 12 health facilities (6 intervention and 6 control) will be added to the study.
+The intervention will be introduced into the health facilities gradually using a parallel cluster randomized controlled trial study design.
+Gradually, 10-12 health facilities (half intervention and half control) will be added to the study in three groups (starting with a pilot period in two facilities).
 In the intervention health facilities, the tablet-based CDSA will guide the health workers through the consultations with sick children, supported by additional POC tests.
 In the control health facilities, health workers will conduct consultations in a routine manner, but will record some data using a tablet-based data collection form.
 After four months, control facilities will receive the intervention.